Wellness and Prevention

 The Intermountain West has the fourth-highest traumatic brain injury hospitalization rate in the country for children ages five to 14.
 Almost seven percent of those injuries involve motor vehicles, including ATVs.
 Plus, a child’s risk of being hospitalized from riding an off-highway vehicle is a thousand times greater than riding in a car.
 In fact, the American Academy of Pediatrics made the following statement regarding motorized vehicles for children: “Off-road vehicles are particularly dangerous for children younger than 16 years who may have immature judgment and motor skills.
 Children who are not licensed to drive a car should not be allowed to operate off-road vehicles.
 Injuries frequently occur to passengers; therefore, riding double should not be permitted."

-Tips for Riding ATVs Safely
+Tips for riding

 Every ride should be a safe ride.
 Prepare ahead of time and stick to these safety guidelines: